selinceydeli/Subgraph_Federated_Learning/README.md

 ## Synthetic Graph Generation

 This repository includes a **synthetic subgraph-detection dataset** used for benchmarking graph models for the pattern detection task.
-The graphs and labels are generated following the pseudocode/configurations described in **_Provably Powerful Graph Neural Networks for Directed Multigraphs_** (Egressy et al.).
+The graphs and labels are generated following the pseudocode/configurations described in **_Provably Powerful Graph Neural Networks for Directed Multigraphs_** (Egressy et al., 2023).

 ### What’s Included